boeschenstein/angular9-dotnetcore3/README.md

 Rename the new folder from "MyBackend" to "backend".

-In Visual Studio, load this project: "c:\temp\myAngular9NetCore3App\backend\MyBackend.csproj"
+In Visual Studio, load this project: `c:\temp\myAngular9NetCore3App\backend\MyBackend.csproj`

 Configure the green arrow in the toolbar (use the small arrow on the right side of the button): choose "MyBackend" instead of "IIS Express".
 Run the project (press F5).

 Your Browser will spin up and shows this URL: <https://localhost:5001/weatherforecast>

-What you see here is some random json data from the demo controller. (see Controllers\WeatherForecastController.cs).
+What you see here is some random json data from the demo controller. (see `Controllers\WeatherForecastController.cs`).
 Due to randomizing, every time you refresh the browser, you'll get different data.

 ## New Angular 9 project (frontend)